watasuke102/mit-sushi-ware/README_en.md

   If the above two conditions are met, the following rights are granted:

   - The right to use, copy, modify, and redistribute without charge and without restriction.
-  - The right to buy the author (copyright holder) of the software a sushi dinner
+  - The right to buy the author (copyright holder) of the software a sushi

 ## Notes.
 - Buying sushi to original creator is not an obligation, it's a "right"!